ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Resource requirements
 ~~~~~~~~~~~~~~~~~~~~~

-Our microsimulation models require a significant amount of detailed data to accurately represent individual behaviors and the relationships between them.
+Our microsimulation Our microsimulation models require a significant amount of detailed data to accurately represent individual behaviors and the relationships between them.
 Obtaining this data can be challenging and time-consuming, and there may be privacy concerns associated with using such detailed personal data.
 If we're
 not interested in the complexities described in the section above, then it is likely that a less resource-intensive alternative, such as a multiplication model,
 is a suitable modeling strategy.